mosip/esignet-signup/README.md

 ```
 ## Partner onboarding
-* Partner onboarding for esignet Signup OIDC client can be performed with either mosip-identity plugin or mock-identity plugin through the partner-onboarder script using [steps](partner-onboarder/README.md).
+* Partner onboarding for esignet Signup OIDC client with mock can be performed manually with below steps
+* Download and import eSignet-with-mock.postman_environment.json and eSignet.postman_collection.json postman collection from [here](../postman-collection)

+Update the "client_secret" and iam_url(keycoak) in the request body.

+Run the requests under

+a.
+"OIDC Client Mgmt" -> "Mock" -> "Get Auth token"
+b.
+"OIDC Client Mgmt" -> "Mock" -> "Get CSRF token"
+c.
+Before executing the "Create OIDC client" request, user needs to update url,logo-uri, redirect-uri, client-name, client-id in the request
+d.
+The user also needs to store the private-key of private-public keypair in p12 format and mount it as a signup-keystore secret to the signup deployment.
+User also needs to update the public-key in the "Create OIDC client" request in jwk format.
+e.
+"OIDC Client Mgmt" -> "Mock" -> "Create OIDC client"

 ## APIs
 API documentation is available [here](docs/esignet-signup-openapi.yaml).